diagnostics4u/diagnostics4u.github.io/README.md

 This website holds information for [LiverUSRecon: Automatic 3D Reconstruction and Volumetry of the Liver with a Few Partial Ultrasound Scans](https://arxiv.org/pdf/2406.19336)

 ## 📰 News
-Code, weights and data will be released soon.
+Weights and data will be released soon.

 ###  MICCAI 2024